Lars Nootbaar Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins' 4.10 team ERA ranks 13th across all league pitching staffs.
+- The Marlins have the 13th-ranked team ERA among all league pitching staffs (4.07).

-- Marlins pitchers combine to rank 13th in baseball in home runs given up (92 total, 1.1 per game).
+- Marlins pitchers combine to give up 92 total home runs at a clip of 1.1 per game (to rank 12th in baseball).

 © 2023 Data Skrive.
 All rights reserved.